We talked to Manu Ignatius of Subnero about the future of underwater wireless and he had the following to say about it.

-Manu Ignatius: We had to make choices in terms of how we can meet our prior commitments and how we could efficiently deploy our resources during the pandemic times, thereby making sure we were fully occupied, and customer relations and expectations were managed properly, given the circumstances.
+Manu Ignatius: We had to make choices in terms of how we can meet our prior commitments and how we can efficiently deploy our resources during the pandemic times, thereby making sure we are fully occupied, and customer relations and expectations are managed properly, given the circumstances.
 The key lesson learnt is that every difficult choice is an opportunity and harnessed correctly; it may open doors that you have never thought previously possible.

 How do you deal with stress and anxiety?

-Manu Ignatius: One of the biggest assets that Subnero has is a team of people.
+Manu Ignatius: One of the biggest assets that Subnero has is our team.
 We work well together and have worked in stressful situations in the past.
 This helped us make sure we take care of each other during times of stress and anxiety.
 While having physical meetings were not possible, we arranged (and continue to arrange) virtual meetings and social events where we could virtually hang out.